abbreviatedman/class-gitconfig/README.md

 	email = balloonasaurus@gmail.com
 ```

-As you can see, those `git config --global` lines you entered earlier added `name` and `email` sections under the `user` section in this file, with values set to what you entered in quotes.
+As you can see, those `git config --global` lines you entered earlier added `name` and `email` sections under the `user` section in this file, with values set to what you entered in quotes in the terminal.
 That's what the `git config` terminal command _does_: edit this configuration file.

 In the future, you can edit this file directly, or use the `git config` commands in your terminal.